zengbing15/lumos_doc/docs/introduction/lumoscomponents.md

 ## Transaction Generator

+The CKB DApp mainly acts as a transaction generator that generates transactions with the support of **Common Scripts** corresponding to user requests.

 - **Common Scripts**: The common scripts component (`@ckb-lumos/common-scripts`) integrates known scripts on CKB.
 The scripts use a cell provider (the Lumos indexer or `transactionManager`) to collect cells and assemble transactions.
 Each script implements a specific  `TransactionSkeleton`  for building transactions that forms a unified workflow for transaction generation.

   The common scripts component can also integrate and leverage user customized CKB scripts.
 An example is included in the `@ckb-lumos/common-scripts` package.

-- Communication
+## Communication

 - **RPC**: The RPC component (`@ckb-lumos/rpc`) interacts with the CKB network, communicating block and transaction information with CKB nodes.

 ## Other Functions